 We have searched for the effects of learner variables on linguistic characteristics of the written performance of learners.
-Among all of these variables, the affective factor extroversion/ introversion seems to play an important role in the most detailed aspects of person's performance.
-Lexical complexity of learners' writings was the most sensitive feature of the produced text to the personality of the producer of the text.
-Extroverts and introverts do write differently in terms of lexical complexity of their written work.
+Among all of these variables, the affective factor extroversion/ introversion seems to play an important role in the most detailed aspects of persons performance.
 These findings are in line with the central notion of language psychology that the words people use reflect who they are.
-Other learner variables such as cognitive factors and biological factors did not reveal any significant difference in learners' writings in terms of linguistic properties.
+Other learner variables such as cognitive factors and biological factors did not reveal any significant difference in learners" writings in terms of linguistic properties.

 In a nutshell, this study found learner variables to be influential factors in learning second language and consequently in learning outcomes.
 The findings showed that extroversion/ introversion type of personality of the learner is an important factor in determining how they use words in their compositions.
-The extroverts tended to use more various types of words in their writings and accordingly they had more lexical complexity in their productions.
+The extroverts tended to use more various types of words in their writings.
 The research was carried out as a correlational research among intermediate TEFL students in Iran.
 The importance of personality types in education cannot be ignored.

 Many studies were conducted to determine the effect and relationship of personality types with different areas of language.

-For example HemmatNezhad et al., (2014) investigated the role of individual differences in terms of extraversion vs. introversion on writing ability of EFL.
+For example Hemmat Nezhad et al., (2014) investigated the role of individual differences in terms of extraversion vs. introversion on writing ability of EFL.
 The main finding was extraversion vs. introversion has no significant impact on writing ability.
 Moreover, there was no significant effect of gender differences' extraverts/introverts on their writing proficiency.
 The results revealed that both extraverts and introverts have the capability to be proficient in writing skill.

-Rahimpour (2011) in a study scrutinized the impact of planning and proficiency on 172 EFL learners' written task performance regarding concept load, fluency, complexity and accuracy.
+Rahimpour (2011) in his study scrutinized the impact of planning and proficiency on 172 EFL learners' written task performance regarding concept load, fluency, complexity and accuracy.
 In this study, we attempted to identify the relationship between the learners' characteristics with the linguistic properties of their writings.

 To answer the research questions, product-moment correlation coefficient was run and the findings revealed that Extrovert and Impulsive learners have complex, accurate and fluent writings but gender factor doesn't show any significance differences.
-These findings support the previous studies by HemmatNezhad et al., (2014) and Rahimpour (2011).

-In this study we selected lexical complexity and syntactic complexity as two measures of linguistic characteristics of learners' writings.
-Fluency and accuracy are other linguistic properties that can be investigated through written performance of learners with different types of personalities.
+These findings support the previous studies by Hemmat Nezhad et al., (2014) and Rahimpour (2011).
+In this study we selected fluency and accuracy as two measures of linguistic characteristics of learners' writings butlexical and syntactic complexity are other linguistic properties that can be investigated through written performance of learners with different types of personalities.
 Our study searched for the various linguistic properties at sentence level.
 Further, more technically sophisticated analyses can be carried out.
 In order to have a more comprehensive understanding of the characteristics of second language writing, future investigation should also take into account discourse-level written features such as coherence, development of main ideas and organization.